I have a Satellite Dish - What else do I need to get a Free to air system working

 - Note the signal for free to air UK channels and the Sky subscription service both come off the Astra 2 satellite so a pre-installed sky dish will work fine with free to air channels

-- Any other advice: makes sure you have the correct type of connenctor (f connector) to go into the sky box
+- Any other advice: make sure you have the correct type of connector (f connector) to go into the sky box

-- Yes the top selling product we have on TVTrade.ie is our range of Combo Digital & Satellite TV Kit (Irish & UK Channels) receivers.
+- Yes the top selling product we have is our range of Combo Digital & Satellite TV Kit (Irish & UK Channels) Receivers.

 - The big advantage of this system is that:

 - It gives you everything on a single box, with a single remote control

 - It is easier to bring with you if your are moving (important if you are renting)

 - It is easier to install as the Digital Irish signal is much stronger than the traditional analogue signal (may not be necessary to put the TV aerial on the chimney)